 Almond flour adds healthy fats and tons of nutrients to baked goods!
-Which is probably why I’m so obsessed with baking with it from blueberry muffins to waffles.
+Which is probably why I’m so obsessed with it from almond flour blueberry muffins to waffles.
 I also use it in almond flour banana bread, zucchini bread, pumpkin bread, chocolate chip cookies, chocolate cake, almond flour pancakes and have even made cobbler in the Instant Pot.
 I said it was a slight obsession!

 Ingredients for Almond Flour Cinnamon Bread